 Sometimes I feel the need to break out of the green smoothie world and make something decadent – like this dessert in a glass!
 Banana cream pie is one of my favorite pies, (who can pick anyways, all pie flavors are good) but I don’t often make a whole pie anymore unless we have company to help with the leftovers.
 2 people + 8 slices of pie = well you do the math, it’s not that healthy of an equation!

 It’s best to cut the vanilla bean into pieces to help with the blending.
-Also, blending up a vanilla bean only works with a high powered blender – with any other kind of blender there will be bits of vanilla bean.
+You’ll need a high powered blender to properly grind up a vanilla bean – with any other kind of blender there will be bits of vanilla bean.
 If you’ve never tried using the whole bean before (most recipes call for only the seeds) I think you’ll be pleasantly surprised by the awesome flavor!

 Money saving vanilla tips: